-Submitting stories, blog posts and articles to social news sites such as Digg, Mixx, Sphinn and others can be very time-consuming but if done properly, can also have huge payoffs.
+Submitting stories, blog posts and articles to social news sites can be very time-consuming but if done properly, can also have huge payoffs.
 Why then do so many people shoot themselves in the foot by not following proper etiquette?
 Is there such a thing as “social bookmarking etiquette?”
 Certainly there is!
 Here are a few things to keep in mind if you want to get the most out of your social bookmarking activities.

 1. Remove Blog Name and/or Sections From Title